vtluug/docker-manifests/README.md

 * linx: 8080
 * funkwhale: ???

-We also run some static servies directly served through nginx.
+We also run some static servies directly served through nginx (hokieprivacy, /files, etc)

 ¹May be converted to a static site instead.

 ### Apps to be implemented after main apps (in order of priority)
-wadsworth, funkwhale, bash, minecraft, jitsi, map, syncthing-relay, caddy (for QUIC), some monitoring things (elk, prometheous, portainer, watchtower, ???)
+wadsworth, tor, gopher, funkwhale, bash, minecraft, jitsi, map, syncthing-relay, caddy (for QUIC), some monitoring things (elk, prometheous, portainer, watchtower, ???)